 Disclaimer: Heavy Inc. is a participant in the Amazon Services LLC Associates Program and other affiliate advertising programs and may receive a commission if you purchase a product via a link on this page.

 Tempo Move isn’t your average smart gym.
-It’s a connected home workout experience with AI technology that monitors your form and counts reps.
+It’s a connected home workout experience with AI technology that monitors your form and counts reps, similar to products like the Fiture workout mirror.
 You don’t have to leave home to get expert guidance and tons of classes.
 A bundle of weights is included, so you just need to launch the app, sync your phone and choose your workout.

 Unlike bikes with interactive screens and rowing machines with virtual classes, there aren’t many similar products.
 This niche is gaining traction, with machines like Move and the Peloton Guide leading the way.
 I received a test unit for a detailed Tempo Move review.
 Here’s everything you need to know to decide if it’s worth it.

 What Is Tempo Move?

 Don’t have room for a full-size workout mirror but want a similar experience?
 Consider this compact alternative with instant form feedback and classes for everyone.
 Equipped with the same revolutionary 3D technology found on the Studio fitness mirror, you’ll get real-time guidance and accurate rep counts.

 Complete with 1-on-1 training and live and on-demand sessions, there’s lots of variety at your fingertips.
 Your movements are constantly monitored and if you don’t fully complete a rep, you won’t get credit for it.
 There’s no cheating your workouts with the Tempo home gym!